m3db/proposal/design/005-m3db-coldwrites.md

 **Use Case 1:** Backfilling

-There are a few reasons why User wants to be able backfill:
+There are a few reasons why a user would want to backfill metrics:
 1. To migrate from existing metrics platform to M3
 2. A processing pipeline goes down and metrics get queued up.
 After the pipeline recovers, there may be metrics from hours/days old to batch process
 3. After developing a new feature, there may be metrics for that feature that need to be backfilled